wsummerhill/FrostBitten/README.md

 Updates made to original project:
 - Replace SigFlip.exe with latest .NET version
 - Change .NET assembly executable
+- Modify variable names and functions for better evasion
-- Modify shellcode exeuction technique
+- Modify shellcode exeuction method to a lesser known technique
-- Encrypt the signatured "tag" used in SigFlip to evade static analysis and decrypt it at runtime
+- Encrypt the signatured "tag" used in SigFlip to evade static analysis which gets decrypted at runtime

 ## Instructions

-1. Choose a .NET executable to inject shellcode into or use **RegAsm.exe** (provided in repo)
+1. Choose a .NET executable to inject shellcode into, or use **RegAsm.exe** (provided in repo)<br />
+Make sure that your EXE is SIGNED for better evasion!!<br />

 2. Inject your shellcode into the .NET executable with SigFlip.exe <br />
 Ex. `.\SigFlip.exe -i .\RegAsm.exe -s .\calc-x64.bin -o .\myTest.exe -e KeyzKeyz`

-3. Modify **SharpByte.cs** to reflect the name of your EXE in line X<br />
+3. Modify **SharpByte.cs** to reflect the name and path of your shellcode embedded EXE in line 144<br />

 4. Compile **SharpByte.cs** <br />
 `csc /target:library /out:ToRegister.dll FrostBitten.cs`